 In this way, grappling with frustrations linked to puberty (foiled freedoms and impulses) and with an identity still “under construction,” children can escape their negative emotions through gaming: at the push of a button they can enter a separate world.
 Alternatively, they can assume an online life through videos posted by other children.

 By fleeing their emotions through digital distractions, children deprive themselves of an opportunity to reflect on and overcome their emotions and impulses.

 Parental control software theoretically provides a means of blocking violence and pornography, but it can do nothing to block the sea of stupidity and false information that circulates over the web.
 Furthermore, children can access violent video games from friends.
 Aside from parental control software, several media planning tools such as the AAP public education site, HealthyChildren.org and the AAP Internet safety site can provide additional guidance on helping children navigate the digital landscape safely as well as help you form a family media plan.

 How media influences children's behaviour

 By fleeing their emotions through digital distractions, children deprive themselves of an opportunity to reflect on and overcome their emotions and impulses.
 In other words, they don’t learn to manage their emotions and to put them in context through metacognition.
 This would help them override their emotions through reasoning and help them take a more objective, critical perspective on themselves and others.

 Negative emotions linked to frustration and identity are normal during this period.
 These negative emotions, and the child’s processing of them, are what pushes the mind to reconfigure itself, managing suffering by interpreting and grappling with the challenges of growing up.

+The effects of media on children are numerous.
 Too much time spent playing video games or on the internet stunts the development of emotional management capacities and, by extension, of critical thinking.
 In addition to their addictive side effects, video games and the internet can bring about neuropsychological effects not unlike the effects of drug use.